 Why do you give free membership to students?

 We provide free membership for students so they can get to know the MDU from the very start of their studies and career.
-You can also use your time at medical school to make use of all the MDU student benefits, like elective indemnity and support, book discounts, help with preparation for your SJT in your final year, and of course, medico-legal guidance and support.
+You can also use your time at medical school to make use of all the MDU student benefits, like elective indemnity and support, book discounts, and of course, medico-legal guidance and support.

 Why should I choose the MDU?

 As a mutual organisation, we're owned by members and staffed by doctors, who can relate to the challenges faced by members.
 That means when you pick up the phone to call us for advice, you'll be speaking with a doctor who's been in your shoes and can understand the problem you're facing.

 We also have a dedicated team of student liaison managers who you can talk to about your membership or any other query.
 They're your first port of call if you have a question about what the MDU does and how we can help you.
 You can also talk to them about sponsorship requests.